Multi Viral: Music and lyrics

 Residente has described the lyrics of the album as "more existential" and went on to say: "Suddenly, I've started to be more aware, or worried, about living and dying.
 I thought, maybe I can do something bigger than politics".

 The album opening track was described by Jon Pareles as "an elegant chamber-pop setting, with hints of Beatles harmony".
 It will feature spoken words by Uruguayan writer Eduardo Galeano.

 The track "Adentro" criticizes gangsta rappers and their lyrics, considered aggressive by Residente but also shows Residente apologizing for insulting Luis Fortuño, then governor of Puerto Rico, during a 2009 speech.
 Working further on self-criticism, Residente mentions a Maserati he bought during Calle 13 first successful years, something he later regretted.
 So much that the video for the song features Residente smashing the car, not before the "gangsta-influenced Puerto Rican youth" throw their guns and gold through its open windows onto the seats.
 Residente destroyed the car using a baseball bat provided by Willie Mays, a hero to Residente.
 Commenting on the idea of the song and the video, Residente said:

 When Visitante studied the concept of the song, he tried not to use typical hip hop rhythms and loops.
 A set of Grammy Awards trophies was used for percussion at some parts of the song.

-The title-track and first single covers the topic of media manipulation and disinformation while referencing protests such as Occupy Wall Street and Yo Soy 132.
+Singles

+Multi_Viral

+The title-track and first single features additional vocals from Palestinian singer Kamilya Jubran; spoken words by Australian journalist Julian Assange (founder of WikiLeaks), which were recorded at the Embassy of Ecuador in London, during his time under diplomatic asylum granted by the Ecuadorian government; and American guitarist Tom Morello, of Rage Against the Machine fame.